fassko/fassko.github.io/Content/blog/swiftui-three-ways-button.md

 }
 ```

-Now that we have our custom view we can use it and create the button.
+Now that we have our custom view, we can use it and create the button.

 ```swift
 Button(action: {}, label: {